epigraphy-info/epigraphy-info/meeting_pages/workshop_7.md

 In order to present a poster, please send a title and a short abstract to our committee by March 24th, 2023 ([info@epigraphy.info](mailto:info@epigraphy.info)).
 By March 31th, 2023 you will receive a notification from the steering committee whether your poster has been accepted.
 Posters should be submitted by April 18th, 2023.

 ---

-## ENCODE Workshop / training

-As in Vienna and in Hamburg the Leuven workshop will be preceded by a technical training, which will be structured in three sessions.
-This will take place from April 24rd 2023 and will have, as the main workshop in-person form only.

-Please note that the number of participants will be limited.
-Therefore, we kindly ask you to register for the sessions you would like to attend as soon as possible by filling in the respective Google form until 24th March, 2023.

-THIS NEEDS TO BE ADJUSTED>>>>

-### Session 1 (Tuesday November 3rd)

-**Mark Depauw, Tom Gheldof, N.N., “Trismegistos Users Sessions”**

-*A hands-on workshop that explores the different Trismegistos portals (TM Places, People, Texts, …) and offers an opportunity to discover its new tools (LOD APIs, SNA tool, …).*

-Please follow this link for further information about this session and to register: [https://epinfovworkshoptm.eventbrite.nl](https://epinfovworkshoptm.eventbrite.nl){:target="_blank" rel="noopener"}.
-To complete your registration send us ([info@epigraphy.info](mailto:info@epigraphy.info)) the registration confirmation and specify in the email if you are going to attend the session in person or virtually.

----

-### Session 2 (Tuesday November 3rd)

-**Tom Elliott, N.N., “Geography in Digital Epigraphy”**

-*This workshop will address computational practices and resources for dealing with geography in epigraphic projects.*

-Please follow this link for further information about this session and to register: [https://epinfovworkshoptm.eventbrite.nl](https://epinfovworkshoptm.eventbrite.nl){:target="_blank" rel="noopener"}.
-To complete your registration send us ([info@epigraphy.info](mailto:info@epigraphy.info)) the registration confirmation and specify in the email if you are going to attend the session in person or virtually.

----

-### Session 3 (Wednesday November 4th)

-**Vincent Razanajao, “Consolidating and using the EAGLE thesaurus with epigraphic corpora”**

-*The aim of this workshop is to move forward on the key question of metadata related to epigraphy by consolidating and using the EAGLE vocabularies.*

-Please follow this link for further information about this session and to register: [https://epinfovworkshoptm.eventbrite.nl](https://epinfovworkshoptm.eventbrite.nl){:target="_blank" rel="noopener"}.
-To complete your registration send us ([info@epigraphy.info](mailto:info@epigraphy.info)) the registration confirmation and specify in the email if you are going to attend the session in person or virtually.
-A second circular with further details and information about the election procedure of the new steering committee will follow in September.

--->